Michelle Mone admits she lied and stands to benefit from £60m PPE contract profit

 Millions of gowns supplied by the company were never used by health services.

-During the interview her husband Doug Barrowman also repeated his claim he was asked by a Government official if he would "would pay more money for the NCA investigation to be called off".
+During the interview, her husband Doug Barrowman also repeated his claim he was asked by a government official if he would “pay more money for the NCA investigation to be called off”.

 Asked why he did not take the allegation to the police, he said: “I take the advice of my legal team, and the legal team at that point in time suggested that we park that one for now.”